(git:ed6f26b)

 The Baker-Campbell-Hausdorff expansion for a purely imaginary exponent (e.g. rtp) Works for a non uni...

-subroutine, public taylor_full_complex_dbcsr(exp_H, re_part, im_part, nsquare, ntaylor, filter_eps)
+subroutine, public taylor_full_complex_dbcsr(exp_h, re_part, im_part, nsquare, ntaylor, filter_eps)

 subroutine for general complex matrix exponentials on input a separate dbcsr_type for real and comple...